-This society serves as a community for students to have a system and an organisation to engage with academically, which motivates and creates opportunities for students to network with one another and with other professional researchers in archaeology.
-As well as to gain further insight into laboratory and practical field skills.
+This society serves as a community for students to have a system and an organization to engage with academically, which motivates and creates opportunities for students to network with one another and with other professional researchers in archaeology.
+As well as to gain further insight into the laboratory and practical field skills.

-The Southern African Archaeological Student Council (SAASC) was formed as a body representing the needs of students.
-The council aims to not only help students in their development as academics but also as a support system, with the annual student development workshop (SDW) becoming a forum to air out grievances and investigate solutions as well as hosting students from various universities and countries to enrich their academic paths in the form of workshops on various specialisations and topics.
+The Southern African Archaeology Student Council (SAASC) was formed as a body representing the needs of students.
+The council aims to not only help students in their development as academics but also as a support system, with the annual student development workshop (SDW) becoming a forum to air out grievances and investigate solutions as well as hosting students from various universities and countries to enrich their academic paths in the form of workshops on various specializations and topics.

-Our vision and goals
+Our vision and goals:

-Student Development Workshop
+Annual Student Development Workshop

 The aim of the workshop is to bring students together from around the SADC region and teach them invaluable skills not taught in a university lecture theatre.
-Over the last eight years, the ASAPA-PAST sponsored SDW has shown itself to be an invaluable step in the lives of aspiring archaeologists.
+Over the last eight years, the ASAPA-PAST-sponsored SDW has shown itself to be an invaluable step in the lives of aspiring archaeologists.